Everything you need to know about the Santa Fe Literary Festival 2022

 You’ll have the chance to engage with leading writers and thinkers working in sustainability, food and agriculture.
 Relaxing days will be spent touring the farm and exploring the surrounding buildings designed by acclaimed architect John Gaw Meem.

-For those wishing to book accommodation please click here for a range of options and where some discounted rates are being offered for those staying over the festival weekend.
+For those wishing to book accommodation the festival’s website offers a range of options and some discounted rates for those staying over the festival weekend.

-Santa Fe Literary Festival set to explore issues at a time of extraordinary change – in politics, race, immigration, the environment, and more.
 The Independent, as the event’s international media partner, will be providing coverage across each day of the festival as well as during the lead up with exclusive interviews with some of the headline authors.
+For more on the festival visit our Santa Fe Literary Festival section or visit the festival’s website.
+To find out more about buying tickets click here.

 Register for free to continue reading